jdc20181/RandomPasswordGenerator/README.md

 The web version will be first to launch!
 Then the Downloadable version.

 Be sure to give this project a star :)

+#Security

+The generator places a hyphon inbetween for security remove it to use it as a passcode!